ROCm/HIP/docs/markdown/hip_porting_driver_api.md

 # Porting CUDA Driver API

 ## Introduction to the CUDA Driver and Runtime APIs
 CUDA provides a separate CUDA Driver and Runtime APIs.
-The two APis have significant overlap in functionality:
+The two APIs have significant overlap in functionality:
 - Both APIs support events, streams, memory management, memory copy, and error handling.
 - Both APIs deliver similar performance.
 - Driver APIs calls begin with the prefix `cu` while Runtime APIs begin with the prefix `cuda`.
 For example, the Driver API API contains `cuEventCreate` while the Runtime API contains `cudaEventCreate`, with similar functionality.